ShuhengH/De-Novo-Caspase-6-Inhibitors-Design-by-GRU-Based-RNN-Combined-with-Transfer-Learning-Approach/README.md

 We uploaded several demos in a form of iPython notebooks:

 * Demo_ML-based_classifier.ipynb -- ML-based classifiers construction
 * Demo_Transfer_learning.ipynb -- training a GRU-based RNN to generate new molecules
+* Demo_DFFN-based_classifier -- DFFN-based classifier construction

 Disclaimer: In our work, RNN were first trained to generate a chemical language model on the RDKit canonical SMILES dataset containing 2.4 million molecules from the PubChem database (https://pubchem.ncbi.nlm.nih.gov), where the molecules were restrained to containing between 10 and 100 heavy atoms and the max length was 140.
 Then, a dataset with 433 active caspase-6 inhibitors was used to fine-tune the pre-trained RNN model.
 Since GITHUB has a single file limit of 100MB, this demo provides a SMILES dataset with 800 thousand molecules for pre-training RNN generator.